Fat-Boy Inspired Harley-Davidson Ford F-250 To Be Built

 My colleague Marc Stern wrote about a special F-150 XLT trim here.
 Pickup trucks are so customizable and the sky is the limit when it comes to options.
 For example, there's this 725-horsepower F-150 available.

 Surely, this Harley-Davidson F-250 will be highly sought by Ford truck enthusiasts and Harley fans too.
+There's also special financing right now for these Harley-Davidson trucks, so it's a great time to consider these special, highly-collectible trucks.
 See you in my next story where I am discussing the 2021 Ford Bronco release date and its engine type.